London’s Secret Gardens | Blissful Pockets of Nature in the City

 St James’s Park | St James’s

-What St James’s Park lacks in hiding skills, it makes up for with unexpected treats – including a native scoop of pelicans; picturesque lakes; and this ridiculously adorable cottage pulled straight out of a fairytale.
+What St James’s Park lacks in hiding skills, it makes up for with unexpected treats – including a native scoop of pelicans; picturesque lakes; and a ridiculously adorable duck-keeper’s cottage pulled straight out of a fairytale.

 Details: Open year round, 5am-midnight | St James’s Park, SW1A 2BJ